 Parent will receive student growth reports from their schools in the fall/winter following the school year.

 How can the public access student growth data?

-Public access to school and district summary information is being planned.
+Public access to school and district summary information is available on the GSGM website (gsgm.gadoe.org).